akram3598786/coding-for-juniors/README.md

 # Coding-for-juniors
 Its my first solo-project when I started to learn web development technologies.
+Compltete UI designed and devloped by me.
 It's a educational website for providing the details of course and curriculum to aspiring school students for programming.
 About us and check prices pages.

 # Built with